With creamy feta, tender spinach, a flaky crust, and a lightened-up filling, this is a quick and easy Spinach Quiche that welcomes second servings.

 - Master of Flexibility.
-Quiche is one of the foods I turn to most, especially this spinach quiche (and my Easy Quiche).
-Few foods can flow so effortlessly between a quick early morning breakfast, lazy Sunday brunch, light-yet-satisfying weekday lunch, AND family dinner.
+Ah, spinach quiche.
+Few foods can transition so effortlessly between early morning breakfast, lazy Sunday brunch, light-yet-satisfying weekday lunch, AND family dinner.
+(Try this Easy Quiche Recipe too.)

 - It Will Rise to the Occasion.
 This stunning spinach feta quiche is an ideal addition to your next social gathering, a special family weekend, or a holiday feast.
 It’s pretty enough to stand alone but lean enough to allow you to fill your plate with other dishes too (like a side of Fruit Salad and Baked Bacon).

-- Healthy AND Delicious.
-As with my Broccoli Quiche and Pesto Quiche, this recipe bridges the gap between nutritious and delicious.
+- Delicious and Packed With Protein.
+As with my Broccoli Quiche and Pesto Quiche, this spinach quiche recipe bridges the gap between nutritious and delicious.
 It’s loaded with vegetables and protein-packed eggs and Greek yogurt.
 Thanks to creamy feta and flaky crust, it tastes like more of an indulgence than it is.

 5 Star Review